Generating ferro-spinetic polarizations in altermagnetic insulators: Supplementary information

-\section{Many-body chiral symmetry in our model}
+\subsection{Many-body chiral symmetry in our model}

-Here we introduce the many-body chiral symmetry relevant to the interacting fermion model given in Eq.~(1) of the main text.
+We introduce here the many-body chiral symmetry relevant to the interacting fermion model given in Eq.~\eqref{model} of the main text.
 Following Refs.~\cite{Gurarie2011, Kimura2019}, the many-body chiral symmetry $\hat{U}_{\Gamma}$ is defined by the relation

 where $\hat{H}$ is the many-body Hamiltonian and $\hat{U}_{\Gamma}$ is a unitary chiral operator with $\hat{U}_{\Gamma}^2 = 1$.
 The action of $\hat{U}_{\Gamma}$ on the fermionic creation and annihilation operators is given by $\hat{U}_{\Gamma}^{\dagger} \, \hat{c}_{\ve{i}n}^{\dagger} \, \hat{U}_{\Gamma}= \sum_m \hat{c}_{\ve{i}m} \, (U_{\Gamma}^{\dagger})_{mn}$ and $\hat{U}_{\Gamma}^{\dagger} \, \hat{c}_{\ve{i}n} \, \hat{U}_{\Gamma}= \sum_m (U_{\Gamma})_{nm} \, \hat{c}_{\ve{i}m}^{\dagger}$, where $\ve{i}$ labels lattice sites and $n$ denotes internal degrees of freedom such as sublattice and spin.
 Furthermore, at the single-particle level, this operator acts on the quadratic block of the Hamiltonian $h$ by anticommuting with it: $\hat{U}_{\Gamma}^{\dagger} h \, \hat{U}_{\Gamma} = -h$.